MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OrganizationConfig.md

 Accept pipeline input: False
 Accept wildcard characters: False
 ```

+### -OutlookGifPickerDisabled
+This parameter is available only in the cloud-based service.

+The OutlookGifPickerDisabled parameter disables the GIF Search (powered by Bing) feature built into the Outlook on the web Compose page.

+- $true: GIF Search in Outlook on the web is enabled.

+- $False: GIF Search in Outlook on the web is disabled.
+This is the default value.

 ### -OutlookMobileGCCRestrictionsEnabled
 This parameter is available only in the cloud-based service.